cailafinn/CO600-SeriousCyberSec/docs/planning/QuestionPlan.md

 - "I want to give Ginny some guidelines for usable security - select the tip that is correct"
     - *= Reduce mental load associated with cybersecurity system activities*
     - *= Design such that security does reduce performance*
-    - *= Make security state invisible, and security functionality invisible and unaccessible*
+    - *= Make security state invisible, and security functionality invisible and inaccessible*

 - "This clue reminds me about evaluation techniques - what are 2 evaluation techniques?"
     - *= expert evaluation & user studies*